Letter from Dr. Palacios to prospective applicants:

 Thank you for your interest in joining my lab.
 I regret that I am not able to reply to every email that I receive inquiring about opportunities.
 Please know that I read them all and give them due consideration.
 However, I am only able reply to those inquiries that indicate a strong match between the profile of the applicant that I am interested in recruiting and the content of the materials submitted in your inquiry.
-Please note: I will NOT be recruiting new students for the remainder of academic year 2022 (fall 2021 - summer 2022) or for academic year 2023, but I am willing to consider particularly strong applicants with external funding already in hand.
+Please note: I will NOT be recruiting new students for the remainder of academic year 2023 (fall 2022 - summer 2023) or for academic year 2024, but I am willing to consider particularly strong applicants with external funding already in hand.

 This page is intended to provide guidance to prospective applicants interested in joining the WHET Lab, whether undergraduate interns, graduate students, or postdoctoral candidates.
 Please read the relevant section below.